TIBHannover/PatentImageClassification/README.md

+Note: This repository will be fully updated once get the official notification.

 # Patent Image Classification

-This is implementation for public work "Classification of Visualization Types and Perspectives in Patents"
+This repository represents the implementation for public work "Classification of Visualization Types and Perspectives in Patents"

 # Methodology Pipeline